koakekuna/css-grid/readme.md

 - use grid-column: 1 / -1 to span the entire width
 - be sure to define grid-template-rows when using grid-row: 1 / -1

+## Lesson 11 - Spanning and Placing Cardio
+- practice using different variations of previous lessons

+## Lesson 12 - auto-fit and auto-fill
+- auto-fill will automatically generate columns/rows depending on the size of the grid.
+It will responsively create or remove columns as the container is adjusted as well as move the explicit grid edge to the end of the container.
+- auto-fit will do the same, but if all the columns/rows fit in the container, the explicit grid edge will end at the last item

+## Lesson 13 - minmax() for Responsive Grid
+- use minmax to define how little or big items can be
+- useful with auto-fit to responsively generate items that can span the width of the grid
+- use fit-content() to 'clamp' the item at a desired value, if auto is stretching the item too much

+## Lesson 14 - Grid Template Areas
+- if we have a 3 x 3 grid, we can define areas with:
+  grid-template-areas:
+    "sidebar-1 content sidebar-2"
+    "sidebar-1 content sidebar-2"
+    "footer footer footer"
+- these areas will be shown visually with tags on the grid as well
+- then we can specify the items to take up the area with:
+  grid-area: footer
+- use media queries to easily switch the areas
+- you can use the area names in grid-column: 'areaname'-start / 'areaname'-end to define where the items should start or stop depending on the area